I am sometimes asked if I work full-time, and it makes me laugh.

 “How do you create good time management?
 You seem to find time to get so much done!
 You work on your business as well as in your business.
 How do you do it?”

 Another friend once commented that I seem to have an extra day in my week.
-I wish I did!
-That would be lovely!
+I sometimes wish that was true!

-It’s true that I’m always trying to work on my time management.
-I’m aware of all the ways I can waste my time, and recently I’ve been making a note of how long things take.
+I do think about how best to manage my time, and recently I’ve been making a note of how long things take.
 That has helped a lot.

-But if there was just one thing that made a difference, it’s this …
+But if there was just one thing that made a difference to how much I get done each week, it’s this …

 …I Only See Homeopathy Clients Two Days Per Week.